-Michael Boal is in his first year as an assistant field hockey coach at the University of Iowa.
+Michael Boal is in his first year as associate head coach at the University of Iowa in 2014.

 Boal most recently worked at James Madison, where he joined the staff as associate head coach in July of 2013.
 He was named interim head coach in October of 2013, and served in that role for the remainder of the 2013 season, leading the Dukes to a 4-2 finish and a tie for third in the Colonial Athletic Association.
 Boal also served as an assistant coach for the Dukes during the 2010 season, coaching goalkeepers and playing a key role in recruiting efforts.